exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 14 - The Unforgiving Light.md

 "I'm not a queen anymore, Captain.
 I'm just another Exiled fighter who happens to have useful magic."
 She moved to the table, studying the maps.
 "What's the terrain like?"

-Grimm highlighted areas.
+Gorim highlighted areas.
 "Canyon country.
 Lots of choke points, limited sight lines.
 Bad for large-scale maneuvering."

 "Bad for demons too," Lyra observed.
 "They rely on overwhelming force.
 In canyons, numbers matter less than tactics."